Frederick III, Holy Roman Emperor: Patronage of the arts

 Frederick was an important and powerful patron of music, with a "preference for importing Western talent".
-This, combined with the efforts by non-coủrtly institutions like the Cathedral at Trent, would contribute to the flourishing of music under Maximilian I.
+This, combined with the efforts by non-courtly institutions like the Cathedral at Trent, would contribute to the flourishing of music under Maximilian I.

-The 110 books he collected form the core collection of the later Bibliotheca Regia, that was the predecessor of the later Imperial Librrary and the current Austrian National Library (Österreichische Nationalbibliothek).
+The 110 books he collected form the core collection of the later Bibliotheca Regia, that was the predecessor of the later Imperial Library and the current Austrian National Library (Österreichische Nationalbibliothek).

+In 1471, Frederick commissioned a set of mechanical astronomical instruments from the Nuremberg craftsman Erhard Etzlaub, including a portable astrolabe.

 Legacy

 German historians tend to be more critical of Frederick than Austrian ones.
 Austrian historian Adam Wandruszka opines that while he was not an impressive emperor, Frederick III was effective in defending and expanding his family's dynastic interests.
 Wandruszka calls him the "true founder of the Habsburg imperial position".
 German historians Paul-Joachim Heinig (author of Kaiser Friedrich III.
 (1440–1493).
-Hof, Regierung und Politik, Böhlau, 1997) writes that it would be unfair to say that Maximilan stood on the shoulders of a giant, yet nevertheless Frederick provided the shoulders without which Maximilian could not have become a giant himself.
+Hof, Regierung und Politik, Böhlau, 1997) writes that it would be unfair to say that Maximilian stood on the shoulders of a giant, yet nevertheless Frederick provided the shoulders without which Maximilian could not have become a giant himself.